-A DIY attitude can carry you a long way, and if you can save some time and expense (or both) by tackling a project yourself, you’ll reap the reward of your savings while simultaneously enjoying the satisfaction of a job well done.
+A DIY attitude can carry you a long way.
+And if you can save some time and expense (or both) by tackling a project yourself, you’ll reap the reward of your savings.
+Simultaneously, you’ll enjoy the satisfaction of a job well done.

-This is laudable, but it probably took you a couple of hours to cut down the tree, saw off the branches, cut the trunk into sections, then clean it all up.
+This is laudable, but this tree removal probably took you a couple of hours to cut it down, saw off the branches, cut the trunk into sections, then clean it all up.
 Keep in mind also that a 20-foot spruce tree really isn’t that big.

-Recently, we called in a tree service to take down a decrepit white pine in our yard.
+Recently, we called in a tree removal service to take down a decrepit white pine in our yard.
 We worried that it was becoming a hazard.
 We also had the service take down a few smaller trees as well as a large dead section on another white pine.
 This dead section seemed particularly tricky because it was located about 25 feet up the tree—well out of reach for a hobby farmer with a chainsaw.

 When the crew members started the jobs, it was a sight to behold.
-Working quickly, they cut down the dead pine tree and sawed it into pieces, using their utility tractor to stack the branches in a loose pile near the grapple truck.
+Working quickly, they cut down the dead pine tree and sawed it into pieces.
+They used their utility tractor to stack the branches in a loose pile near the grapple truck.

 Meanwhile, the boom lift truck elevated another worker with a chainsaw to start work on the other white pine.
-By carefully maneuvering the lift, the worker cut down the dead section in pieces—that way, this huge chunk of the tree didn’t have to come crashing down all at once from a height of 25 feet.
+By carefully maneuvering the lift, the worker cut down the dead section in pieces.
+That way, this huge chunk of the tree didn’t have to come crashing down all at once from a height of 25 feet.

 Truthfully, it was like watching a whirlwind.
 In a matter of hours, the workers had felled three trees plus sections of two other trees.
 What’s more, they had cleaned up all the debris—leaving us with a tidy lawn—and had prepped all the logs in convenient eight-foot sections for use in our sawmill.

 In my mind, hiring these professionals was worth every penny.
 Because they had the training, the experience and the tools, they could quickly and safely handle a massive task that would have taken me days (maybe even weeks) to tackle on my own.

 Unless, of course, I decided to buy my own boom lift truck … hmm, now there’s an idea.